-The Bakersfield Learning Center, like all UOPX locations, does not have any on-campus student housing facilities (e.g., residence halls) and is usually accessible to the public during normal business hours; however, classrooms and office buildings are generally locked when not in use.
-Only faculty and staff members have access to private areas and secured administrative and institutional facilities.
+The Bakersfield Learning Center, like all UOPX locations, does not have any on-campus student housing facilities (e.g., residence halls) and is usually accessible to the public during the normal business hours posted at the site; however, classrooms and office buildings are generally locked when not in use.
+Only faculty and staff members have access to secured administrative and institutional facilities.
 This restricted access is obtained using an electronic access control badging system or security locks.
-Students must sign in at the Student Resource Center (SRC), and non-employees must be escorted by an employee throughout their visit to any restricted access area.
-Certain areas (i.e., Faculty Resource Center and IT Support rooms) have secured access for all non-authorized personnel.
+In addition to students signing in at the Student Resource Center (SRC) or front desk area, non-employees must be escorted by an employee throughout their visit to any restricted access areas.
+Certain areas at each local campus (e.g., Faculty Resource Center and IT Support rooms) have secured access for all non-authorized personnel.